jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/NewAndDeleteOperators/task.md

-Recall that in `Memory Management` module of this course, we studied the `malloc` and `free` functions which are used to allocate and deallocate memory.
+Recall that in the `Memory Management` module of this course, we studied the `malloc` and `free` functions, which are used to allocate and deallocate memory.
-As we mentioned, these functions implement the C-style memory management, and C++ has its own tools to manage memory.
+As we mentioned, these functions implement C-style memory management, and C++ has its own tools to manage memory.
 It is finally time to meet these tools.